2Kelvin/useState-react-hook/README.md

 ## Notes

-State is a way for a component to remember something.
+State is a way for telling a component to remember something.

 UseState allows 2 major things: